MetOffice/cube_helper/docs/source/Cube Helper Tutorial.rst

       warnings.warn(message % (variable_name, nc_var_name))

-Here we see some output describing the process it's gong through.
+Here we see some output describing the process it's going through.
 The first statement states the attributes differ, it therefore deletes the uncommon attributes across the cubes.
 This then returns a concatenated iris cube: